truflation/truflation/README.md

 ## Structure

-The code is structured into a `Pipeline` and `PipelineDetails` to separate the high-level execution of tasks in the pipeline from the specifics of those tasks.
+The modularized ingestor is structured into two components --  `Pipeline` and `PipelineDetails` -- to separate the high-level execution of tasks in the pipeline from the specifics of those tasks.
 The `Pipeline` class is initialized with an instance of `PipeLineDetails`, which provides the details for a specific pipeline configuration.
 More about these components can be found in the [overview](overview.md) document.

 ## Usage